Martha Mitchell: Personal life

+Illness and death

 In 1975, Mitchell fell ill.
-As her health declined, she was called on by a small circle of friends that included her reporter friend and biographer Winzola McLendon.
+As her health declined, a small circle of friends that included her reporter friend and biographer Winzola McLendon visited her.
 Her lawyer, in an ongoing alimony dispute, described her as "desperately ill, without funds and without friends".
 Her son cared for her and served as her occasional spokesman.
 In her final days, Mitchell subsisted on donations sent by sympathetic supporters.

 Suffering the advanced stages of multiple myeloma, on May 31, 1976, Mitchell slipped into a coma and died at Memorial Sloan Kettering Hospital in New York City.
 She was 57 years old.
 Her funeral service was held at First Presbyterian Church.
 An anonymous donor sent a large arrangement of flowers that spelled "Martha was right."

 She was buried in the Bellwood Cemetery in Pine Bluff with her mother and grandparents.
 Her daughter Marty and husband John Mitchell attended the burial, albeit arriving late to the service.
 It was reported that John Mitchell, because he was still legally her husband, closed the service to the public and only a handful of mourners attended.
 Despite John Mitchell's actions to keep crowds away, Pine Bluff residents, fans, and the press nonetheless lined the streets and area surrounding the cemetery.